oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 ---
 layout: blog_post
 title: "Create a React Native App with Login in 10 Minutes"
-// How to Add Login to React Native Apps with OIDC
 author: mraible
 description: "This tutorial shows you how to add a login feature to a React Native application."
 tags: [react-native, react, login, javascript, mobile, oidc, pkce]
 tweets:
-- ""
-- ""
-- ""
+- "Learn how to add login to your @reactnative app in just 10 minutes!"
+- "Add login to your React Native application in minutes with OIDC."
+- "Need auth in your #ReactNative app?
+Just add auth with @okta!"
-image:
+image: blog/react-native-login/react-native-login.png
 ---

-React Native is a mobile app development framework that allows you to use React to build native mobile apps.
-Instead of using a webview and rendering HTML and JavaScript, it converts React components to native platform components.
+React Native is a mobile app development framework that allows you to use React to build native iOS and Android mobile apps.
+Instead of using a web view and rendering HTML and JavaScript, it converts React components to native platform components.
 This means you can use React Native in your existing Android and iOS projects, or you can create a whole new app from scratch.

-In this post, I'll show you how to add login to a React Native application.
-Authentication and authorization is an important part of most applications.
-You often need to know who the person is (authentication) and what they're allowed to do (authorization).
-OAuth 2.0 is an industry-standard protocol for authorization.
-OpenID Connect (OIDC) is an authentication layer on top of OAuth 2.0.
-Using an always on service like Okta for OAuth is easy to setup and configure, especially with React Native and Okta's React Native SDK.
+In this post, I'll show you how to add a login feature to a React Native application using OAuth 2.0 and OpenID Connect.
+Authentication and authorization are important parts of most applications as you often need to know who a user is (authentication) and what they're allowed to do (authorization).
+OAuth 2.0 is an industry-standard protocol for authorization and OpenID Connect (OIDC) is an authentication layer on top of OAuth 2.0.
+Integrating with an always-on service like Okta for OAuth makes set up and configuration easy, particularly with React Native and Okta's React Native SDK.

-React Native 0.61 was released on September 18, 2019.
-One of its biggest features is Fast Refresh.
-It's a unification of live reloading (reload on save) and hot reloading.
-It fully supports modern React's functional components and hooks and recovers after typos and other mistakes.
+React Native 0.61 was just released a couple of weeks ago.
+One of its biggest features is [Fast Refresh](https://facebook.github.io/react-native/blog/2019/09/18/version-0.61) - a unification of live reloading (reload on save) and hot reloading.
+Fast Refreshfully supports modern React's functional components and hooks and recovers after typos and other mistakes.
+In previous versions of React Native, a common complaint was that "hot reloading" was broken.

 **Prerequisites:**

 * Node 10
 * Yarn
 * Watchman
 * Java 8 (for Android)
 * An Okta Developer Account